 Maid cafes have become so embedded in Japan that it is hard to imagine a Tokyo without them.
 There are now more than 200 maid cafes in Japan, but the good news is that increased competition is making them much, much crazier.

-It's even become an international phenomenon with maid cafes now popping up in China, South Korea, Taiwan, Thailand, Australia, Hungary, the Czech Republic, France, the Netherlands, Mexico, Canada and the United States.
+It’s even become an international phenomenon with maid cafes now popping up in destinations such as China, South Korea, Taiwan, Thailand, Australia, Hungary, the Czech Republic, France, the Netherlands, Mexico, Canada and the United States.

-Here is a guide to the best maid cafes in the Akihabara district -- to help you pick just the right place for your maid-ly needs.
+Here is a travel guide to the best maid cafes in the Akihabara district – to help you pick just the right place for your maid-ly needs.

 Cure Maid Cafe: First maid cafe ever